dflemin3/approxposterior/doc/map.rst

 MAP Estimation
 ==============

+:py:obj:`approxposterior` can be used to find an accurate approximation of the minimum (or maximum) of a function by estimating an approximate maximum a posteriori (MAP) solution for a function after training on a small number of function evaluations.
+This method is particularly useful when the function in question is computationally-expensive to evaluate so one wishes to minimizes the number of evaluations.

-Below is a quick example of how to use :py:obj:`approxposterior` to estimate the maximum a posteriori (MAP) solution of the Rosenbrock Function example from Wang & Li (2017).
+Below is a quick example of how to use :py:obj:`approxposterior` to estimate the MAP solution of the Rosenbrock Function example from Wang & Li (2017).

 In this case, we are using the Rosenbrock function as our -loglikelihood function.
 The MAP solution we find using :py:obj:`approxposterior` is therefore the minimum of the